 The first position on the list corresponds to the first address in the first group associated with a particular stream.
 The second position is associated with either a second address in the first group or, if there are no further addresses, it is associated with the first address in the second group.
 The parameter "Address Correlation" in the Base STUN package describes the mapping between the list position and the place in the local descriptor.

 6.4 Specific SDP information elements

+6.4.1 UDP-based address candidates

 Where ICE is used, the SDP CANDIDATE attribute [IETF RFC 5245] is used.